SixArm/usv/README.md

 USV is intended to be easy to use and friendly to try:

 USV works with many kinds of data.
-Any data can contain any characters except the four USV characters.
+Any data can contain any characters except the five USV characters.

 USV works with many kinds of editors.
 Any editor that can render the USV characters will work.
 We use vi, emacs, Coda, Notepad++, TextMate, Sublime, VS Code, etc.

 USV works with many kinds of tools.
 Any tool that can parse the USV characters will work.
 We use awk, sed, grep, rg, miller, etc.

 USV works with many kinds of languages.
 Any language that can handle UTF-8 character encoding and rendering should work.
-We use C, Go, Java, JavaScript, Julia, Python, R, Ruby, Rust, Swift, PHP, etc.
+We use C, C++, C#, Elixir, Erland, Go, Java, JavaScript, Julia, Kotlin, Perl, PHP, Python, R, Ruby, Rust, Swift, TypeScript, etc.

 ## Why use USV?